 Sensitive Words in Company Name

-A company name will be refused if:
+A company name will be refused for the following reasons:

 - It is offensive

-- It would suggest state sponsorship
+- It suggests State sponsorship

 Restrictions on the Registration of Company Names